COMPASS-Center/chistig-placematch/README.md

 params/
  yaml file

+## Other requirements
+External packages that are needed:
+- `repast4py`
+- `slurmworkflow` - Workflow from EpimodelHIV to use with their template for calibration
+- `ARTnet` - set of initial

-## Steps of what we do with this repository
+# Steps of what we do with this repository for the paper/simulation results

-1. initial ergm fits
+## 1. initial ergm fits
+The first step of our work are initial ERGM fits of our network.
+The
   - empimodelhiv-p
   - output:
     - netest